HOW TO STAY CLOSE AND STILL LOVE

 SET RESPECTFUL BOUNDARIES

-For emerging adults, keeping privacy buffer is a very crucial part of their separate identity, suddenly they are mostly busy with long chats on phone and parents feel hurt as they feel that kids are pulling back from them.
+For emerging adults, keeping a privacy buffer is a very crucial part of their separate identity, suddenly they are mostly busy with long chats on phone, and parents feel hurt as they feel that kids are pulling back from them.
 But giving them some space will be appropriate and not take it personally.

 NOT GIVING UNSOLICITED ADVICE

 Parents may always struggle with the “I need to fix it” mentality, but if they quickly and often jump into solving their problems grown-up kids will never learn how to use their ability to solve problems in their lives.
-So unless and until there is not some serious issue, better to keep silence and just observe the situation.
+So unless and until there is not some serious issue, better to keep silent and just observe the situation.

 When kids were young, family time was inevitable but now as they are mature and cooking all the burners grown-ups, we have to make the time available productive.
 Watching a movie together or playing cards can do the trick.